lsst/dp1_lsst_io/docs/processing/detection/index.rst

 regardless of whether an above-threshold region was detected in that particular image.

-All of the measurements in the ``Object`` catalog, made on the deep coadd images, are forced photometry measurements.
+All of the measurements in the ``Object`` catalog, made on the deep coadd images, are forced photometry measurements, made at the fixed coordinates for all deblended detections in a deep coadd image in any filter.
-The set of fixed coordinates is the union set of all detected objects and sources (even sources only detected in one visit, or one band).

 Forced PSF photometry measurements are also made on all visit images and all difference images at the locations of all objects.